kubesphere/community/sig-observability/concepts-and-designs/kubesphere-monitoring-v2.1.1.md

 Besides, the monitoring stack includes CRD resources:

 - ServiceMonitor: declaratively specifies how groups of services should be monitored.
-- Prometheus: defines a desired Prometheus deployment.
+- Prometheus: defines a desired Prometheus statefulset.
 - PrometheusRule: defines a desired Prometheus rule file.

 In KubeSphere, Prometheus will monitor the following services by default: